 \subsection{Alternative Optimization Solver for Linear Programming}

-Continuing from Sec.~\ref{appendix:exp-details}, we conduct additional experiments comparing CPLEX with another linear optimization solver, HiGHS\,\citep{huangfu2018parallelizing}.
+Continuing from Sec.~\ref{subsec:expsettings}, we conduct experiments comparing CPLEX with another optimization solver, HiGHS\,\citep{huangfu2018parallelizing}.
 Tables~\ref{tbl:optimization_solver_eer},~\ref{tbl:optimization_solver_eo}, and~\ref{tbl:optimization_solver_dp} show accuracy and fairness on \method{} with CPLEX and HiGHS solver with respect to EER, EO, and DP disparity.
 We observed that both solvers show comparable accuracy-fairness results, suggesting that FSW is robust to the choice of LP solver in practice.
-While we can also use other solvers, we use CPLEX in our paper as it offers strong solution stability and high speed in solving large-scale problems with numerous variables and constraints.
-CPLEX also provides comprehensive tools for in-depth solution analyses and is thus widely used\,\citep{sridhar2013approximate, gearhart2013comparison, zhang2023iflipper}.
+While other solvers can be used, we use CPLEX in our paper due to its strong solution stability and high speed in solving large-scale problems with numerous variables and constraints.
+CPLEX also provides comprehensive tools for in-depth solution analysis, and is thus widely used in the literature \,\citep{sridhar2013approximate, gearhart2013comparison, zhang2023iflipper}.